Titanic navigation bridge: Marconi wireless room

-The Marconi wireless room, whose wireless operators were Jack Phillips (chief operator) and Harold Bride (assistant operator), was located about 12 m from the forward end of the boat deck, behind the first funnel.
-It communicated with the bridge via a passageway to port of the officers' quarters.
+The Marconi wireless room, whose wireless operators were Jack Phillips (chief operator) and Harold Bride (second operator), was located about 12 m from the forward end of the boat deck, behind the first funnel.
+It communicated with the bridge via a passageway port of the officers' quarters.
 It consisted of three rooms.

-The room furthest to port was known as the "salle sourde", which contained the radio transmission equipment and an emergency transmitter.
-From the roof of the "salle sourde", was a 50 m high vertical radiating radio wire linking four horizontal wires to form the T-shaped antenna.
+The room furthest to port was known as the "silent", which contained the radio transmission equipment and an emergency transmitter.
+From the roof of the "silent", there was a 50 m high vertical radiating radio wire linking four horizontal wires to form the T-shaped antenna.
 This was where the radio receiver and control equipment were located.
 Finally, the room furthest to starboard was a rest room, equipped with a bunk.
-During the voyage, the two wireless operators took it in turns to ensure a permanent listening watch by wireless telegraphy on the 600 metre waveband from the Titanic.
-At night, Jack Phillips, the chief operator, was on watch from 8 pm to 2 am, while his colleague Harold Bride was on watch from 2 am to 8 am.
+During the voyage, the two wireless operators took it in turns to ensure a permanent listening watch by wireless telegraphy on the 600 metre waveband from Titanic.

+At night, Phillips, the chief operator, was on watch from 8:00 P.M. to 2:00 A.M., while Bride was on watch from 2:00 A.M. to 8:00 A.M.
 During the day, the men took turns for mutual convenience, always ensuring a continuous watch.
 The operators shared the toilets and showers with the navigation officers.
 They also had a small lounge on C deck.

 Radiotelegraphic correspondence

-Normally since 1903 for the exchange of radiotelegraphic correspondence with ships at sea: ships such as the Titanic transmitted on a wavelength of 300 metres (1,000 kHz) and listened on a wavelength of 600 metres (500 kHz).
+Normally, since 1903, for the exchange of radiotelegraphic correspondence with ships at sea, ships such as Titanic transmitted on a wavelength of 300 metres (1,000 kHz) and listened on a wavelength of 600 metres (500 kHz).
 (Coast stations normally transmitted on a wavelength of 600 metres and listened on a wavelength of 300 metres).
-Ships and coast stations were able to transmit and receive on the same wavelength; for example a ship contacting another ship on the 600 metre wavelength or a ship broadcasting weather information or iceberg positions on the 600 metre wavelength.
+Ships and coast stations were able to transmit and receive on the same wavelength; for example, a ship contacting another ship on the 600 metre wavelength or a ship broadcasting weather information or iceberg positions on the 600 metre wavelength.